publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.6.1] - 01 Oct 2021 =

+* Fixed: Add constants to customize priority of main actions: action_init, action_init_after and action_ini_for_admin, #953;
+* Fixed: Fix notification body on events triggered by Elementor pages, #951;
+* Fixed: Refactor the settings GET var for fixing a compatibility issue with 3rd party plugin;

 = [3.6.0] - 02 Sep 2021 =

 * Added: Add support for notifications when post is trashed/untrashed posts, #939;